Skip to main content

 How to Collect the Right Data for Effective Segmentation?

 Everything starts with data.
-And not just any data: data that is reliable, fresh and actionable.
-Here are the key categories to prioritize:
+Not just any data: data that’s fresh and actionable.
+A contact record that’s three months old may already be wrong.
+Here are the categories worth prioritizing:

-- Demographic: average decision-maker age, seniority, roles within the company
+• Demographic: average seniority, decision-maker roles within the company

 Which Tools Should You Use to Segment Your B2B Contact Base?

-Today, the segmentation process can no longer rely solely on a static tool.
-You need tools capable of listening to the market in real time, integrating external signals, and driving personalization automatically.
-Here are some useful tool categories:
+The segmentation process can’t rely on a static tool anymore.
+You need tools that listen to the market in real time, pull in external signals, and drive personalization automatically.
+A few useful categories:

-- Marketing automation (Marketo, ActiveCampaign, Lemlist…) to create workflows per segment
+• Marketing automation (Marketo, ActiveCampaign, Lemlist) to build workflows per segment

-- Monitoring and intent signal tools like Rodz, to detect the right moments to activate
+• Monitoring and intent signal tools like Rodz, to detect the right moments to act

-- Data enrichment and scraping (Clearbit, Dropcontact, Kaspr) to enrich your contact records
+• Data enrichment and verification (Clearbit, Dropcontact, Kaspr) to fill gaps in contact records

 How to Leverage Segments to Personalize Your Campaigns?

-Once your segments are built, the goal is to orchestrate campaigns tailored to each segment.
-To do this:
+Once your segments are built, the goal is to run campaigns that actually fit each one.
+A few things that matter here:

-- Adapt your messages: each segment has its own language, priorities and pain points.
-Your content should reflect these with a relevant tone.
+• Adapt your messages: each segment has its own language, priorities, and pain points.
+The tone should reflect that, not just swap out a first name and a company name.

-- Create automated journeys: via email workflows, LinkedIn sequences, or ABM campaigns.
+• Build automated journeys: via email workflows, LinkedIn sequences, or ABM campaigns.
+The segment defines the trigger condition; the signal defines the timing.

-- Measure effectiveness by segment: open rates, clicks, conversions.
-Adjust based on results.
+• Measure by segment: open rates, clicks, conversions.
+Adjust based on what the data shows, not what you expected.

 Toward Agile Segmentation, Driven by Signals